jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

     ```

 * The queue ARN will be the queue per tenant.
-* This approach will scale at the level of the number of event-notification that could be created by bucket.
+* This approach will scale at the level of the number of event-notification that could be created per bucket.
 * The negatives of this approach is the big number of queues and event-notification to be created when we need to scale at hundred of thousand tenants.
-Also there is no routing logic applied.
-The filtering on the file to process will be done by the event-driven transform process.
+The filtering on the file to process will be done by the `event-driven transform` process.

 ### S3 to Lambda to SQS

-The more flexible implementation may use Lambda function as a target to S3 Event Notification, to support very flexible routing implementations.
+The more flexible implementation may use Lambda function as a target to S3 Event Notification, to support a more flexible routing implementation, and the fan-out pattern, and support batching the events.
 If the event-driven processing is exposed via HTTP the Lambda function may directly call the good HTTP endpoint.

 ![](./diagrams/s3-lambda-fanout.drawio.png){ width=750 }

 Lambda can scale at thousand of instances in parallel.
-The solution uses one queue per bucket.
+The solution uses one queue per bucket and one S3 event notification definition.

-As an alternate if the processing needs to be asynchronous then we can add queues before the event-driven processors:
+As an alternate, if the processing needs to be asynchronous then we can add queues before each event-driven process:

 ![](./diagrams/s3-lambda-sqs-fanout.drawio.png){ width=750 }

-The Lambda function can be a target of the S3 event notification:
+The Lambda function can be a target of the S3 event notification as illustrated below:

 ```python
 def eventNotificationPerTenantViaLambda(tenantName,bucketName,functionArn):